New: Polynucleotides clinic now open at UNTIL MaryleboneBook consultation

 Should I try the topical antiperspirant first?

 Yes — NICE recommends starting with a clinical-strength aluminium chloride antiperspirant (Driclor or equivalent) applied at night for 7 to 14 nights, then 1 to 2 nights a week as maintenance.
 For many patients with mild hyperhidrosis this is sufficient.
-Where the topical fails, irritates the skin, or is impractical (palm or scalp use), botulinum toxin is the recommended next step.
+Where the topical fails, irritates the skin, or is impractical (palm or scalp use), the injections are the recommended next step.

 Is hyperhidrosis treatment painful?